99cm/open_auth_devise/README.md

   # Fixes the bug where Confirmation errors result in a broken page.
   config.router_name = :spree

-  # Add any other devise configurations here, as they will override the defaults provided by spree_auth_devise.
+  # Add any other devise configurations here, as they will override the defaults provided by open_auth_devise.
 end
 ```